by Jamie C. Williamson, PhD

 But yet, they are distressed.

 Amy and Brian are heartbroken because no matter how hard they both try, they can’t seem to stop having the same fights over and over again.
-Lisa and Mike feel angry because they each see their marital problems as the other’s fault and they have given up trying to talk about it because talking just leads to another fight.
+In contrast, Lisa and Mike feel angry because they each see their marital problems as the other’s fault and they have given up trying to talk about it because talking just leads to another fight.

 From the outside looking in, these couples seem similar.
 Both couples experience a lot of conflict and feel distressed.
 But for Amy and Brian there is still a high likelihood that they can bring the joy back to their marriage if they quickly take steps to turn their relationship around.
 For Lisa and Mike, the chances are slim because they’ve gone too far down the wrong road.